paustint/record-compare/README.md

   - [ ] Allow user to paste in text to compare (If CSV data, then )
   - [ ] Allow user to compare any content from two web resources (as text)
   - [ ] Handle duplicate keys and show user results or some error or something (TABLE COMPARE)
+  - [ ] Allow case-insensitive matching (either for keys or for all data)
 - [ ] ERROR HANDLING
   - [ ] Figure out a pattern / UI for handling errors
 - [ ] NOTIFICATIONS